A member of the Myrtle family (Myrtaceae), the Eugenia genus contains over 1000

 Seeds remain viable for up to 6 weeks and sprout in 30 days.
 Rooted cuttings are preferred

-be purchased as a rooted plant, not as seed which most likely will be non-viable.
+be purchased as a rooted plant, not as seed, which is non-viable when dried.

 Ornamental, edible fruit, hedging.